Ley789/SimpleRayTracer/Thesis/thesis.md

 ### BackendRayTrace

+**family -> families**
 Diagrams distinguish between backends with the use of type family.
-Type family are Haskells extension to support ad-hoc overloading of data types.
+Type family are Haskell's extension to support ad-hoc overloading of data types.
 Type family are parametric types that are specialized representations based on the type parameters.
 The type of the scenes indicate which backend is used e.g. which function based on the name and the parameter signature.

-The module BackendRayTrace defines an instance of Diagrams backend type families and a function “renderRTree” that extracts scene informations.
+**write functions like `renderRTree`, but in this case, is it really necessary to mention the name of the function?
+I would omit it** The module BackendRayTrace defines an instance of Diagrams backend type families and a function “renderRTree” that extracts scene informations.
 These are used to translate the scene information to a data structure that is